Historic Features in Childwall

 Childwall remained a small hamlet right up to the beginning of the 20th Century, commanding impressive views across large areas of Lancashire and Cheshire, and the Mersey.
 After the two World Wars it grew as a prosperous suburb.

 I don’t know of a good book about Childwall history.
 Could you recommend one?
-Either say so in the comments or Contact me!
+Leave a comment below!

 Although a little difficult to read due to scrolling and size issues, this is a comprehensive account of Childwall’s history, with plenty of images to boot.